whosaysni/robotframework-ja/docs/lib/String.rst

 String: 文字列操作
 ======================
-Version:          3.0
+:Version:          3.0
-Scope:            global
+:Scope:            global
-Named arguments:  supported
+:Named arguments:  supported

 A test library for string manipulation and verification.